This post encourages you to wear your investment pieces and to enjoy them before your heirs do. Read why doing so makes them actually inexpensive.

 Yes, I am talking the high price tag pieces.
 The one you saved for forever to get them, the ones called investment pieces?
 Unconciously, we think of them in material value because we saved for them and because we know that we splurged on them.
 Investing in clothes somehow makes us resistant to wear them or even to toss them when we makeover our wardrobe.
 We keep them for good like a Sunday’s Best.
 But what is good enough for you?
 Shouldn’t you be good enough for you every day?
 So, why not enjoy your achievement?

 For example, your diamond tennis bracelet.
-Your diamonds are not just for the opera.
 When you wear a $5000 diamond tennis bracelet every day it has a cost-per-wear of less than a dollar after 5000 days.
 That’s after 13 years.
 Your daily latte grande at Starbucks costs you $18250 in 13 years assumed that its price remains the same over all these years, which most likely is not the case.

 See your investment pieces this way: When you don't wear your investment pieces they actually have zero value for you. #budgetfashion Click To Tweet

-In other words, you are not enjoying them.
+In other words, you are not enjoying them, because you do not wear your investment pieces..

 It’s important to makeover your closet for fit, trends and style.
 This means that you may have pieces you don’t like anymore, but they are otherwise totally fine.
 You bought them because you loved them back then.
 When an investment item is not your style anymore, sell it; use the money to buy something new that is more you.
 You should have no fear of your personal style evolution.
 In terms of the example of the tennis bracelet, it looks great with classic, business casual, sport-inspired casual or even resort style, but when your style has morphed into Bohemian or Athleisure after retirement or just over time, it doesn’t do you any good to keep it.
 It has zero value for you unless you sell it.